dotnet/designs/accepted/2021/statics-in-interfaces/README.md

     }

     public interface ISignedNumber<TSelf>
-        : INegatable<TSelf, TResult>,
+        : IUnaryNegationOperators<TSelf, TResult>,
           INumber<TSelf>
         where TSelf : ISignedNumber<TSelf>
     {
-        // There is an open question on if we actually need ISignedNumber<TSelf> or if just checking for INegatable<TSelf, TResult> is enough
+        // There is an open question on if we actually need ISignedNumber<TSelf> or if just checking for IUnaryNegationOperators<TSelf, TResult> is enough
         // Likewise, it might be that negation on unsigned numbers is fine, its conceptually just `0 - x` which means it always overflows for unsigned
     }